staxrip/staxrip/md/test-build.md

 - fixed editing dates in apps dialog not working with Persian calendar
 - fixed crash using ' character in file paths using VapourSynth
 - fixed inaccurate right and bottom magnifiers in crop dialog
-- removed one x265 switch that was accidentally added twice :-)
 - fixed Python installed by miniconda not being detected
 - cropping values were multiplied by 2 using NVEncC
 - fixed subtitle size detection